ndmitchell/hlint/README.md

 ### Bugs and limitations

 Bugs can be reported [on the bug tracker](https://github.com/ndmitchell/hlint/issues).
-There are three common issues that I do not intend to fix:
+There are some issues that I do not intend to fix:

+* HLint operates on each module at a time in isolation, as a result HLint does not know about types or which names are in scope.
 * The presence of `seq` may cause some hints (i.e. eta-reduction) to change the semantics of a program.
 * Either the monomorphism restriction, or rank-2 types, may cause transformed programs to require type signatures to be manually inserted.
-* HLint operates on each module at a time in isolation, as a result HLint does not know about types or which names are in scope.
+* The `RebindableSyntax` extension can cause HLint to suggest incorrect changes.

 ## Installing and running HLint